salehmhosseini/antlr_js_parser/README.md

   ---
   ### some explanation
-  We have two separate files . (lexer and parser) so that lexer file linked to parser file. this program should start with at least an import statement .
+  We have two separate files . (lexer and parser) so that lexer file linked to parser file. this program should start with at least an import statement . <br>
-  Inline `code`
+  start program `code`

       program
         : sourceElements EOF